JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

 1) get an account at NERSC.

 	- If you do not have a NERSC account yet, please get one by writing to consult@nersc.gov .

 2) get an account at globus.org

+	- `for help logging in <https://docs.globus.org/how-to/get-started>`_

 3) get a JAWS token from one of the JAWS admins (jlfroula@lbl.gov or eskirton@lbl.gov)